2 DOSAGE AND ADMINISTRATION

 - Dilute ATGAM for intravenous infusion in an inverted bottle of sterile vehicle so the undiluted ATGAM does not contact the air inside.
 Add the total daily dose of ATGAM to the sterile vehicle (see Compatibility and Stability).
 Do not exceed a concentration of 4 mg of ATGAM per mL.
 Gently rotate or swirl the diluted solution to effect thorough mixing.

-- Allow the diluted ATGAM to reach room temperature before infusion.
+- Diluted ATGAM should be at room temperature before infusion.
 ATGAM is appropriately administered into a vascular shunt, arterial venous fistula, or a high-flow central vein using an in-line filter with a pore size of 0.2 to 1.0 micron.
 Use the in-line filter with all infusions of ATGAM to prevent the administration of any insoluble material that may develop in the product during storage.
 Use high-flow veins to minimize the occurrence of phlebitis and thrombosis.
 Do not infuse a dose of ATGAM in less than 4 hours.
 Always keep appropriate resuscitation equipment at the patient's bedside while ATGAM is being administered.
 Observe the patient continuously for possible allergic reactions throughout the infusions [see Warnings and Precautions (5.1) and Adverse Reactions (6)].

 Compatibility and Stability